 What are the most frequent errors with online payments in e-commerce?

-There are several common errors that can occur with online payments in e-commerce:
+Several common errors can occur with online payments in e-commerce:

 Payment declined